Steven Kwan Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 23rd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings compiled by the Royals pitching staff ranks 23rd in the league.

-- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.23).
+- The Royals' 5.21 team ERA ranks 28th among all league pitching staffs.

-- Royals pitchers combine to allow 105 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- The left-hander last pitched on Saturday against the Los Angeles Dodgers, when he tossed five innings, allowing three earned runs while giving up five hits.
+- The right-hander's last appearance was on Sunday against the Los Angeles Dodgers, when he threw seven innings, surrendering one earned run while giving up four hits.

-- In seven games this season, the 26-year-old has put up a 4.14 ERA and 6.1 strikeouts per nine innings, while giving up a batting average of .239 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.